Fire Incident Report

 Fire and Incident Report Checklist

-This fire and incident report template is ideal for fire incidents that call for a comprehensive and detailed investigation report.
+This fire and incident report template is ideal for fire incidents that call for a comprehensive investigation report.
 Additionally, this template allows you to do the following: Divide reports into parts via report header, protected premises, hazardous materials, and civilian information.
 Specify the incident type, occupant type, and what is the property used for.
 Confirm the presence of other agencies that responded to the incident.
 Add owner/occupier details and indicate if there is known insurance information.
 State estimated property damage or loss because of the incident.

 Fire Investigation Checklist